 The academic requirements for admission are minimum entrance standards.
 Students admitted to UC San Diego are chosen from a large number of highly competitive applicants, most of whom will have greatly exceeded the minimum requirements.
 Selection, therefore, depends on additional factors.
 For details see http://admissions.ucsd.edu.

 An application for admission is effective only for the year for which it is submitted.
 If you are ineligible for admission, or if you are admitted and do not enroll in classes for that admission term, you must file a new application to be considered for a different year.
 The selection criteria in effect for the new term must be met.

 If you were admitted to the university, enrolled and paid tuition, but did not attend, you need to contact your undergraduate college to withdraw from the university.
 Contact the Registrar’s Office for information on refunding your tuition.

 UC San Diego does not accept applications from students who have earned a four-year degree.

-You must also have earned a diploma from a high school in order to enter the university as a freshman.
+You must also have earned a diploma from a high school in order to enter the university as a first-year student.
 In lieu of the regular high school diploma, the certificate of proficiency (awarded by the California State Department of Education upon successful completion of the high school proficiency examination), proficiency tests from other states, or the General-Education Development (GED) certificate, will be accepted.

 If you were educated outside the United States, see the international diploma equivalents webpage.